ts-pro/vue3-composition-api-style-guide/README.md

       swiper.value.slideTo(4);
     }

-    // Make something important, which is based on trial.init promise state. startPack.setPromoInCache();
+    // Make something important, which is requires trial.init promise to be resolved. startPack.setPromoInCache();
   });